Optimal Form Factors for Experimental Proposals on Gravity-Induced Entanglement: Optimal Form factor

+In GIE experiments, for quantum entanglement to persist despite thermal decoherence, the interaction rate must exceed the decoherence rate, which yields $||\hat{H}_G|| / \hbar \gtrsim 2 M \gamma_m k_B T \delta x_q^2 / \hbar^2$ where $\delta x_q$ is a characteristic length scale given by \cite{Miao2020} and \cite{Braginsky1995}.
+With the expression of form factor $\Lambda$, this inequality can be re-expressed in the form $2\gamma_m k_B T \lesssim \hbar G \Lambda \rho$ which is a universal constraint on the parameters of GIE experiments.
+The inequality involves four experimental parameters: $\gamma_m$, $T$, $\rho$, and $\Lambda$.
+As mentioned, to satisfy the inequality, the importance of optimizing the form factor $\Lambda$ will become evident once the other parameters have been optimized to their limits.
 In existing studies, the form factor for specific geometries and spatial arrangements has been investigated.
 In \cite{Krisnanda2020}, the form factor for two spherical oscillators was studied, yielding \( \Lambda < \pi/3 \).
-In \cite{Miao2020}, the form factor for cylinders with different radius, heights and separation along the axis was studied, reaching a value of approximately 2.0.
+In \cite{Miao2020}, the form factor for cylinders with different radii, heights and separation along the axis was studied, reaching a value of approximately 2.0.
+Next, we will present the limits of form factor optimization.

-To motivate the main result, an intuition is first provided as to why the geometry of two spherical oscillators is not the optimal choice.
-Without loss of generality, let $\textbf{n} = \textbf{e}_z$ be the unit vector along $z$-axis, then the kernel function of $\Lambda$, given by

-has different signs in different directions.
-In general, these terms tend to cancel each other, resulting in a reduction in the value of $\Lambda$.
-To reduce cancellation between positive and negative contributions, the oscillators should be extended objects along the $z$-axis or the $xy$-plane alone.
-However, the former idea does not work better because the average distance between the mass elements is too large, making the tidal force weak.

-A toy model is now provided to illustrate how extended objects along the $xy$-plane can increase the form factor.
-In the $xy$-plane, a ball with radius $1/2$ is placed at every point $(i,j)$, for $i,j \in \mathbb{N}$.
-If $i+j$ is even, the object is labeled $A$; if $i+j$ is odd, it is labeled $B$.
-Thus, $B$ exerts a tidal force on the ball at $(0,0)$ with the value

-In real situation, the lattice of balls is large but finite, the number of balls each type is denoted by $N$, then $V=N\frac{4}{3}\pi (\frac{1}{2})^3$.
-Ignoring the edge effect when $N$ is large, the tidal force between $A$ and $B$ is equal to $5.84 NG((4/3)\pi (1/2)^3\rho)^2$.
-Therefore, the form factor is $\Lambda\approx 5.84\pi/6$, which is approximately equal to 3.06.
-In this toy model, balls are used for the analytic calculation, but due to the gaps between them, this geometry is not considered optimal, as smaller balls could be placed in the gaps to further increase $\Lambda$.
-Since the packing factor of the above lattice is $\pi/6 \approx 0.52$, it can be inferred that, in the absence of gaps, the form factor $\Lambda$ can be approximately doubled, reaching a value around 6.